Liopropoma santi: Etymology

-The specific epithet santi commemorates Roger Sant, a philanthropist and supporter of the Smithsonian Institution who was present at the manned submersible dive in which an exemplar of L. santi was collected.
+The specific epithet santi commemorates Roger Sant, a philanthropist and supporter of the Smithsonian Institution who was present at the crewed submersible dive in which an exemplar of L. santi was collected.

 Habits

 Of all the species of Liopropoma, L. santi resides at the deepest levels of the reef, having been sighted only between 182 and 241 m.
 When approached by a submersible with lights it took shelter in caves and crevices in the reef.